cellsjs/piscosour/README.md

 If any system requirement is not satisfied the command will throw an error and stops...

-#### 3. Write the requirements into a global file 'requirements.json'
+#### 4. Write the requirements into a global file 'requirements.json': NOT npm-requirements.

     cells component:validate --pstage check --b-saveRequirements --b-disablePrompts --b-disableContextCheck